AmeriCeltic promotes Celtic song, tunes, dance, plays, poetry, majic, and especially LIVE performance. |

 Online Music

-If you already have the Zoom client installed on your Windows or MacOS computer(s), just click the Zoom desktop icon to start Zoom, then click your small profile picture in the upper right corner, then select ‘then click Check for Updates.’
+If you already have the Zoom client installed on your Windows or MacOS computer(s), begin by checking that you have the latest version.
+Just click the Zoom client desktop icon to start the Zoom client dashboard, then click your small profile picture in the upper right corner, then select ‘then click Check for Updates.’
 You can check this only when you are NOT already logged into a Zoom meeting.
 Open your Zoom desktop client and click on your icon in the upper right hand corner, and in the drop down menu, select ‘Check for Updates’, then follow the prompts.

 For mobile devices running Apple iOS and Android, you should check for the latest updates on the Apple or Google Store, and find the release notes on the Zoom website